 1 Michelin Star Restaurants in the North East

-Low food miles, scandi-inspired Northumberland cooking.
+Low food miles, Scandi-inspired Northumberland cooking.
 It’s accurate, it’s clinical, there’s some mega flavours.
 Hem has been wildly popular since it opened, and gained a star within its first year (2021) of opening.
 It’s a multi-course menu, with minimally plated, single bites of flavour bombs.
 Told you so.

 Currently tasting menu only £150pp.

 Kenny Atkinson’s flagship was the first to reach Michelin star status for a number of years, when it made the guide in 2015.
-In a beautiful old Grade I listed building, it’s as unfussy and informal as you could expect for Michelin star dining, but that doesn’t stop the dished from being mega-refined, and with playful nods to classics.
+In a beautiful old Grade I listed building, it’s as unfussy and informal as you could expect for Michelin star dining, but that doesn’t stop the dishes from being mega-refined, and with playful nods to classics.

 Current tasting menu only £98/130

 In a similar vein, and not a million miles away from the above Hjem, Pine is a multi-course tasting menu of low-food-miles ingredients, many of them grown on the beautiful Pine farm just off the Military Road.
 A small and eager team, they also achieved success very quickly after opening, and were also one of the recipients of the new Michelin Green Star for sustainability efforts in 2022.
-Finally got there in 2024, and it was everything I expected, and more.
+We finally got there in 2024, and it was everything I expected, and more.

 Tasting menu £145/£170